Infineon/mtb-example-btsdk-hid-ble-mouse/README.md

-# BLE Mouse
+# BLE Mouse Sample Application

 ## Overview
-The BLE Mouse application is a single chip SoC solution based on HID over GATT Profile (HOGP).
+The BLE Mouse application is a single chip SoC solution based on the HID over GATT Profile (HOGP).

-During initialization the app registers with LE stack, WICED HID Device Library and keyscan HW to receive various notifications including bonding complete, connection status change, peer GATT request/commands and interrupts for button pressed/released.
-Press any button will start LE advertising.
-When device is successfully bonded, the app saves bonded host's information in the NVRAM.
-When user presses/releases button, a HID report will be sent to the host.
+During initialization the app registers with the LE stack, WICED HID Device Library, and keyscan HW to receive various notifications including bonding complete, connection status change, peer GATT request/commands, and interrupts for button pressed/released.
+Press the User button on the board to start LE advertising.
+When the device is successfully bonded with a host, the app saves the bonded host's information in NVRAM.
+When the user presses/releases the button, a HID report will be sent to the host.
 On connection up or battery level changed, a battery report will be sent to the host.
-When battery level is below shutdown voltage, device will critical shutdown.
+When battery level is below shutdown voltage, the device will critical shutdown.

 ## Features demonstrated
 - GATT database and Device configuration initialization